 “We have entered a golden age of drug development that may vastly improve quality of life for people.
 This is an exciting time to invest in health care.
 Few drugs will achieve blockbuster success, however, so selective investing is crucial.”

 Growth stocks had a rough year in 2022, which caused many investors to rotate from growth to value.
-But that may be the wrong way to think about it, according to Romo.
+But that may be the wrong way to think about it, according to Romo, a Capital Group equity portfolio manager.
 “Growth investing is not dead,” Romo says, “but in today’s reality, investors need to think differently about growth.”

 For the past decade the market was dominated by fast-growing tech and consumer stocks whose businesses often depended on the low cost of capital.
 But high inflation and rising rates are forcing investors to take a second look at valuations.